d11wtq/rdo/README.md

 or when the program exits, but if you need to disconnect explicitly, call #close.
 It is safe to call this even if the connection is already closed.

-Call #open to re-connect after closing a connection, for example when forking child processes.
+If you have called #close, say before forking, call #open to re-connect.

 ``` ruby
 conn.close